Fuel Oil Burners

 In an atmospheric pot type heaters the gravity causes the oil to flow to the burner.
 The natural draft burner relies on the natural draft in the chimney for air supply.
 The forced draft burner relies on a mechanical fan and/or the chimney for air supply.

 The perforated sleeve burner is only used in small applications.

 The pot-type burner is the most inexpensive of the fuel oil burners and has the lowest operating cost.
 A disadvantage of the pot-type is a limited capacity.
 This type is in general most suited for smaller applications.

 Rotary burners operates with low-pressure gravity and the fuel oil is supplied on and thrown of a rotary disc in a fine spray by the centrifugal force.

 With the rotary nozzle burner the nozzle assembly rotate at high speed and oil is supplied through the shaft.
 The rotary cup oil burner contains a cone shaped cup that rotates around a central tube where fuel oil is supplied.

 The following types of rotary oil burners are available

 - wall-flame rotary burners

-The rotary fuel burner has in general its advantage in large applications.
+The rotary fuel burner has its advantage in larger applications.